The Old Ducks’ Club

 I loved the transformation of Sophia Gregory from a woman who has always put the happiness of others before herself – first her husband, then Lucian – she blossoms into someone who learns to stand up for herself and realize that she deserves to have fun too.
 Her three neighbours – Juliette, Kim and Anita, she realizes have their own problems with love and family.
 By the end of the story, each of these ladies decide to change things in their lives and learn to be true to themselves and their needs.
 Great characters in this story and the theme of women redefining themselves comes through very strongly.

 I love Sophia’s thoughts here as she thinks about how she and the other women have been taken for granted by husbands, lovers and children.
 Was this what happened to women when were considered to old to be models, sports stars of that new thing that I didn’t really understand – influencers?
 Did we just become someone’s wife, partner, mother, someone’s carer?
 Not actually important in our own right?
 I think most women around the world would identify with this.

 The Old Duck’s Club has a lot going for it – a beautiful setting, wonderful characters, humour, hope for change and romance.
 I absolutely enjoyed it.

 Meet the Author

 Maddie Please is the author of four bestselling romantic comedies, having had a career as a dentist and now lives in rural Devon where she enjoys box sets, red wine and Christmas.
-She will be taking a new direction in her writing for Boldwood with joyous tales of older women – the first of which The Old Ducks’ Club will be published in May 2021.
+She will be taking a new direction in her writing for Boldwood with joyous tales of older women.